-• Experience highly customized programming tailored to the needs of your district.
+• Experience a learning community within your program tailored to the needs of your district.

 • Build capacity for equity through culturally responsive teaching and collaborative problem solving.

 • Learn and apply instructional decision-making in professional learning communities.

 • Develop an understanding of critical race theory to examine the impact of race and ethnicity on public school curriculum and pedagogy.

 • Understand how curricular and pedagogical choices can reproduce inequalities or promote success for all students.